 On this page we point you towards all the webpages and downloadable files we know about to help the more experienced botanist identify wild plants.
 If you are just starting out with plant identification, we suggest that you try this page first.
 There's extra help on offer to BSBI members who can consult our network of 100+ plant experts.
-Our members will also find useful information on plant ID in our periodicals. *NEW* Check out our new videos page for even more ID help.
+Our members will also find useful information on plant ID in our periodicals. *NEW* Check out the videos on our YouTube channel for even more ID help.

 BSBI publishes a range of Handbooks for difficult plants as well as Floras, ID keys and the Plant Crib.
 Many of the files from the Plant Crib are available for you to download free of charge from the Plant Crib page.

 There are some useful hand-outs on the Recorders' Conference webpage to help you identify tricky plants such as docks, willow-herbs, firs and aquatics; you can also download Tim Rich's introductions to identifying dandelion characters and sections.

 Andy Amphlett's ID guide to sundews (Drosera spp. inc hybrids)

 Stonewort ID Key by Nick Stewart.